Canons Park: St Lawrence Whitchurch

-Most of the interior woodwork is original and is attributed to Grinling Gibbons.
-This includes the organ case which is carved with cherubs, pea pods and other typical Grinling Gibbons decorations.
-The famous composer George Frideric Handel was employed by Brydges in 1717-18 as his composer-in-residence.
-At the time Brydges had yet to be elevated to the dukedom, but the eleven anthems he commissioned from Handel are known as the Chandos Anthems, and these were almost certainly performed at the church with Handel directing the singers and small orchestra employed by his patron.
+Situated adjacent to the public park is the church of St Lawrence Whitchurch, the parish church of Little Stanmore.
+The church has a stone tower dating from c.
+1360 and the main body of the church was rebuilt in a Continental Baroque style in 1714-16 for Brydges by John James (Colvin).
+The interior walls and ceiling are covered with paintings.

 On the north side of the church is the Chandos Mausoleum, again built to the order of the first Duke of Chandos.
 The centrepiece documented by Grinling Gibbons, 1717, is a Baroque monument to the Duke and his first two wives, for which the Duke felt he had overpaid.
-Burials here, in addition to James Brydges, 1st Duke of Chandos and his first two wives, include James Brydges, 3rd Duke of Chandos.
+In addition to James Brydges, 1st Duke of Chandos and his first two wives, James Brydges, 3rd Duke of Chandos has also been buried here.

 Barnet F.C.

 Barnet F.C.'s training ground complex, The Hive, opened in the locality in 2009.
 The club constructed their new 5,176 capacity home ground at the site, which opened in summer 2013, and is shared with Tottenham Hotspur F.C.
 Women and London Bees.